calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

     * Are you colleagues being offensive? or are they expressing frustration?

 Business Process
 ----------------

 ### Why do we need Process/Rules/Systems?

-TASK: Why do we have rules exist?
+TASK: Why do we have rules.
+Why do they exist?
 Answers in the chat - (If we have a small enough group breakout groups?)

 ---